Sioux: French trade and intertribal warfare

 Late in the 17th century, the Dakota entered into an alliance with French merchants.
 The French were trying to gain advantage in the struggle for the North American fur trade against the English, who had recently established the Hudson's Bay Company.
-The Ojibwe, Potawatomi and Ottawa bands were among the first to trade with the French as they migrated into the Great Lakes region.
+Algonquian peoples such as the Ojibwe, Potawatomi and Odawa were among the first to trade with the French as they migrated into the Great Lakes region.
 Upon their arrival, Dakota were in an economic alliance with them until the Dakota were able to trade directly for European goods with the French.
 The first recorded encounter between the Sioux and the French occurred when Radisson and Groseilliers reached what is now Wisconsin during the winter of 1659–60.
 Later visiting French traders and missionaries included Claude-Jean Allouez, Daniel Greysolon Duluth, and Pierre-Charles Le Sueur who wintered with Dakota bands in early 1700.

 The Dakota began to resent the Ojibwe trading with the hereditary enemies of the Sioux, the Cree and Assiniboine.
 Tensions rose in the 1720s into a prolonged war in 1736.
 The Dakota lost their traditional lands around Leech Lake and Mille Lacs as they were forced south along the Mississippi River and St. Croix River Valley as a result of the battles.
 These intertribal conflicts also made it dangerous for European fur traders: whichever side they traded with, they were viewed as enemies from the other.
 For example, in 1736 a group of Sioux killed Jean Baptiste de La Vérendrye and twenty other men on an island in Lake of the Woods for such reasons.
 However, trade with the French continued until the French gave up North America in 1763.
 Europeans repeatedly tried to make truce between the warring tribes in order to protect their interests.